 Thirsty, and aware of the fact we were another hours walk to the little village of Newport, we rounded the next country lane and lo and behold, in front of us like a parcel of manna from the heavens, stood a micro-brewery!
 A gorgeous little farmhouse with a converted barn dedicated to the production of beer!
 But it was 7 o’clock on a Saturday evening…

 “I’m going in!”

-I absolutely in no way definitely did not shout out comments about probabilities and farmers with guns but my efforts were fruitless because as I caught up to Mr MLLH we came around the back of the house and were greeted by the owner who invited us to join them in a promotional video for his new brewery on his decking!
+I absolutely in no way definitely did not shout out comments about probabilities and farmers with guns but my efforts were fruitless because as I caught up to my other half, we came around the back of the house and were greeted by the owner who invited us to join them on their decking for a promotional video about his new brewery!
 Why not!?
 There stood a dozen Welsh folk, all with a craft ale in their hand and a video camera rolling in the background.
 Bottles were thrust upon us and we quickly became the centre of attention, we were clearly the only strangers here and everyone wanted to know our story.
-Cut to a couple of hours later after some hearty chat with Wales’ finest country folk and several bottles of ale in our bellies, we were offered a lift by one of our recently acquired companions into Newport for our long-awaited lamb curry!
+Cut to a couple of hours later after some hearty chat with Wales’ finest country folk and several bottles of ale in our bellies, we were offered a lift into Newport for our long-awaited lamb curry!